-A good editor should review your essays for both content and grammar – both for what you say and for how effectively you say it.
-We prefer to look at content first, and proofread for grammar at the end of the process.
+A good editor should be able to review your essays for both content and grammar – in other words, for what you say as well as for how effectively you say it.
+We believe content should be examined first with grammar proofreading done at the end of the process.
 Focusing on grammar too early can distract you from the task of putting your ideas into words.
 Besides, grammar will change as you revise your text.
 Why proofread each revision for grammar when you can do a comprehensive, careful proofreading of the final draft?

 Admission Essays Content Editing